Lisbon has great seafood restaurants where you can enjoy fresh catches-of-the-day, shellfish, and more.

 Rua Ilha dos Amores 62E (Parque das Nações), average price for 2: €60, +351 960 166 641

 Portugália serves not only seafood but also one of Lisbon’s most popular steaks, with a special sauce, ideal to sample along with a Sagres beer.
 They have a number of locations across Lisbon, but the ones in Cais do Sodré and Belém offer waterfront views.
-Portugália is a more affordable place than other seafood restaurants in this list.
+Portugália is also a more affordable place than other seafood restaurants in this list.

 Several locations, average price for 2: €35, www.portugalia.pt